Murders of Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman: Philippine drug war

+Murders

 Kian Loyd delos Santos

-Kian Loyd D. delos Santos (May 26, 2000 – August 16, 2017) was 17 years old at the time of his death and was a resident of Barangay 160, Caloocan.
+Kian Loyd Dogillo delos Santos (May 26, 2000 – August 16, 2017) was 17 years old at the time of his death and was a resident of Barangay 160, Caloocan.
 Delos Santos was the third of four siblings.
 His mother, Lorenza, worked as a domestic helper in Riyadh, Saudi Arabia, while his father, Saldy, operated a sari-sari store that Kian minded from 5:30 a.m. to 12:00 noon every day before he went to school.
 After closing the store at night, he would usually walk around the block for some small talk with neighborhood friends.
 At the time of his death, he was a grade 11 (senior high school) student at Our Lady of Lourdes College in Valenzuela.
 His high school principal stated that Delos Santos was never summoned to his office for any delinquency or misconduct.
 According to a classmate and close friend of his, Delos Santos wanted to become a cadet of the Philippine National Police Academy.
 Delos Santos was also in favor of the government's war on drugs, according to another classmate.

 Both Senior Superintendent Chito Bersaluna, the police chief of Caloocan, and Chief Inspector Amor Cerillo, the commander of the local Police Community Precinct, have separately admitted that Delos Santos was not on their police watch list.
-However, they believed that he was a drug runner "based on a statement of another arrested drug suspect."
+However, they believed that he was a drug runner and drug user "based on a statement of another arrested drug suspect."
 The officials of Barangay 160, Caloocan also confirmed that Delos Santos was not on their drugs watch list.

-On August 26, 2017, a Catholic funeral Mass for Delos Santos was held at 8 a.m., at a parish in Sta.
-Quiteria, Caloocan; it was attended by his family and friends, and hundreds of other people, including human rights advocates.
+On August 26, 2017, a Catholic funeral Mass for Delos Santos was held at 8 a.m.
+PST, at a parish in Santa Quiteria, Caloocan; it was attended by his family and friends, and hundreds of other people, including human rights advocates.
 At around 2 p.m., Delos Santos was interred at La Loma Cemetery.

 Incident

-At around 8:00 p.m PST on August 16, 2017, officers of the Philippine National Police (PNP) led by PO3 Arnel Oares, were conducting a "one-time, big-time" anti-illegal drugs operation in Barangay 160, Caloocan where Delos Santos lived.
+At around 8:00 p.m.
+PST on August 16, 2017, officers of the Philippine National Police (PNP) led by PO3 Arnel Oares, were conducting a "one-time, big-time" anti-illegal drugs operation in Barangay 160, Caloocan where Delos Santos lived.
 During the anti-drug operation, Delos Santos went missing for almost an hour, which prompted his family to look for him at the nearest police station but failed to find him there.
 Several gunshots were then heard.

 At 8:57 p.m., C/Insp.
 Amor Cerillo and another police officer, both in plainclothes, arrived at the hall of Barangay 160 to report a supposed shootout.
 In a muddy and dark alley near his house, which was the site of the alleged encounter, Delos Santos was found in fetal position with gunshot wounds to his head.
 Recovered from his corpse were a .45-caliber pistol, four cartridges, and two sachets of suspected methamphetamine.